COVID-19 and the Ears, Nose & Throat – A Layman’s Guide

 What are the first signs of COVID-19?

 Symptoms of COVID-19 differ depending on the virus’s site of entrance.
 If the novel coronavirus enters through the eyes, symptoms of pink eye may be noted.
 [Refrain from touching your eyes!]
 If the novel coronavirus enters through the nose, symptoms can be the loss of the sense of smell, runny nose and/or the loss of the sense of taste.
 Unlike symptoms of a cold or allergies there is typically no significant nasal congestion, sneezing and/or itchy eyes with COVID-19.
 [Refrain from touching your nose!]
 If COVID-19 enters through the mouth, symptoms of COVID-19 can be sore throat and/or change in the sense of taste.
 [Refrain from putting your fingers in your mouth, drink lots of water and gargle often.]
 It may be hard to distinguish early COVID-19 symptoms from typical flu (Influenza) symptoms because both may present with fever, muscle aches and pains and headache.
 In those cases, testing is imperative to make the diagnosis.
-It is also important to note that in some, there may be symptoms of COVID-19 before the test results becomes positive.
+It is also important to note that in some, there may be symptoms of COVID-19 before the test results become positive.
 In others who are carriers, the test may be positive before there are symptoms.

 As ENT symptoms progress…

 COVID–19 symptoms can come and go, and can last up to three weeks.
+Long haulers may have symptoms that linger for an indefinite period of time.

 In general, once the virus invades the host and replicates, symptoms increase often with fever, muscle aches and pain, and intense fatigue.
 When COVID-19 that through the nose, the virus can reach the brain and central nervous system by traveling along the olfactory nerves (for sense of smell) located at the very top of the nose.
 This can cause headache, dizziness, a change in the sense of smell, taste and/or hearing, with or without nausea.
 As the virus replicates in the throat, it can be inhaled to reach the lungs and cause cough, chest congestion, chest pain, and pneumonia.
 It can also be swallowed and lead to nausea, reflux, vomiting and even diarrhea.
 COVID-19 lives in the saliva for more than three weeks, and in the stool for about forty days.